dombrga/three-column-preview/README.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-1. To be better at semantic HTML and where to put appropriate CSS properties.
+1. To be better at semantic HTML and where to appropriately put specific CSS properties.

 ### Useful resources

-- [MDN page for CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) - Comprehensive source for all things CSS
+- [MDN page for CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) - Comprehensive source for all things CSS.

 ## Author